Adolph Alexander Weinman: Early life and education

 Adolph Alexander Weinman was born in Durmersheim, near Karlsruhe, Germany.
 He immigrated to the United States in 1885 at the age of 14.
-At the age of 15, he attended evening classes at Cooper Union and later studied at the Art Students League of New York with sculptors Augustus Saint-Gaudens and Philip Martiny.
+At 15, he attended evening classes at Cooper Union.
+He later studied at the Art Students League of New York with sculptors Augustus Saint-Gaudens and Philip Martiny.

 Career

-He worked as an assistant to the sculptors Charles Niehaus, Olin Warner, and Daniel Chester French before opening his own studio in 1904.
+He was an assistant to the sculptors Charles Niehaus, Olin Warner, and Daniel Chester French before opening his studio in 1904.
 Although Weinman is now best remembered as a medalist, he considered himself to be an architectural sculptor.
 His steadiest income was derived from the sale of small bronze reproductions of his larger works, such as Descending Night, originally commissioned for the Panama–Pacific International Exposition, San Francisco, 1915.

 Weinman was a member of the National Sculpture Society and served as its president from 1927 to 1930.
 His work was also part of the sculpture event in the art competition at the 1928 Summer Olympics.
 He served on the U.S. Commission of Fine Arts from 1929 to 1933.
 He was also a member of the American Academy of Arts and Letters, the National Institute of Arts and Letters, the National Academy of Design, and the New York City Art Commission, among other organizations.

 Death

 Weinman died in Port Chester, New York, on August 8, 1952.
-Following a mass at Manhattan's St. Patrick's Cathedral, he was buried at Calvary Cemetery in Queens.
+Following a Mass at Manhattan's St. Patrick's Cathedral, he was buried at Calvary Cemetery in Queens.
 Weinman's papers are at the Smithsonian Archives of American Art.

-His son Robert Weinman was also a sculptor.
-His son Howard Weinman designed the Long Island Tercentenary half dollar commemorative coin.
+His son Robert Weinman was also a sculptor, and his son Howard Weinman designed the Long Island Tercentenary half dollar commemorative coin.